maim-lain/fourelements/book-2/loveroute.md

 <br>

 ## Days 1-10
-If there's a choice that isn't mentioned in the walkthrough that means you can choose any option.
+If there is a choice or event that isn't mentioned in the walkthrough that means it's a choice that doesn't affect anything and you can choose any option.

 <br>